ietf-wg-nmop/Logistic/Chairs-Sync-Meeting-Points.md

 * draft-boucadair-nmop-rfc3535-20years-later
 * Knowledge Graph interim
 * draft-ietf-nmop-yang-message-broker-integration-07 (as co-chair and individual contributor)
+* Next steps for the other adopted docs

 # Agenda Items (23/04/2025)
 * terminology draft